adamyork/graphler/README.md

 - graph type - supported types are `line`,`bar`,`pie`, and `radar`
 - column value normalizer - OPTIONAL...kinda - the inner body of a transform function you would like applied to each value.
 While it is optional, most column value actually contain a variety of data points, that don't make sense to plot collectively.
 A simple split is usually sufficient to isolate the value you want to see.
 - column value normalizer arg- OPTIONAL...if you omitted the normalizer - this is the arg passed into your normilzer function
+- verbose - OPTIONAL - true or false. default is false.

 ##Examples